- July 1, 2025

 - Categories: Stock Trading, Trading Article

-The key to the break and retest method of trading is finding an area of support level or resistance where prices have repeatedly failed to move beyond.
-When this happens, it indicates that there are buyers or sellers who are willing to defend their positions and that creates an opportunity for traders looking to enter a trade in the overall trend direction.
+The key to break and retest trading is identifying an area of support or resistance where prices have repeatedly failed to advance.
+When this occurs, it shows that buyers or sellers are actively defending their positions, creating opportunities for traders to enter trades in the direction of the overall trend.

-For example, if you were watching a stock chart of HARROW HEALTH (HROW) stock over the last few months you may have noticed that every time it reached a new resistance level of around $13.00 per share it was met with selling pressure.
+For example, this older chart of HARROW HEALTH (HROW) stock showed that that every time it reached a new resistance level of around $13.00 per share it was met with selling pressure.

-After several attempts at breaking through this level HROW succeeded in Dec – Jan 2023.
+After several attempts at breaking through this level HROW succeeded.

 By recognizing this pattern early, traders with an eye for detail could have taken advantage of the break and retest setup by entering long trades once HROW surpassed $13-15 per share.
 Placing stop losses just below the prior resistance zone or deeper in the range, is essential to limit potential losses should prices reverse back.

-Break and retest patterns are a useful tool for traders to identify potential trading opportunities.
-In the next section, we’ll discuss how to identify these break and retest opportunities.
+Break and retest patterns serve as valuable tools for traders seeking to identify potential trading opportunities.
+The following section will explore how to spot these break and retest setups.

 How to Identify Break and Retest Opportunities